 This class follows the academic integrity policy of this conservatory.
 Plagiarism is a serious offense, and you could be expelled from school for it.
 Document all quotes in your written work.
 Document all borrowed ideas in your written work, even if (especially if) you have paraphrased!
 If you are not sure, cite it.
-Use the Chicago (short version by Kate Turabian) or Modern Language Association style guide when preparing your work.
-These style guides outline how to create footnotes and bibliographies.
+Please see the style guide in the shared dropbox folder for citation instructions.

 Class Attendance and Participation

 You are expected to come to all classes on time, having completed all assignments, ready to discuss the material.
-If you must miss class for an approved reason (meaning a medical emergency or performance/competition/big audition), make sure to get written approval from Dean Handel.
+If you must miss class for an approved reason (meaning a medical emergency or performance/competition/big audition), make sure to let me know ahead of time.
 Otherwise your participation grade will suffer.
 If you miss more than three classes for any reason, you should talk to me about your future in the course.
 In any case, if you miss class, plan on making up the work in some manner.

 Have a question or concern?
 Talk with me early on.